pegi3s/dockerfiles/ngs_pipeliner/manual.md

 - **Step 1:**<br/>
 Update Ubuntu repositories.<br/>
-In the Ubuntu terminal run the following command (you will be asked for the super user password):
+In the Ubuntu terminal run the following commands (you will be asked for the super user password):

     ```
+    sudo apt-get update
+    ```
+    ```
-    sudo apt-get update && apt-get upgrade
+    sudo apt-get upgrade
     ```
 - **Step 2:**<br/>
 Install xorg (required to run Docker images with graphical interface). <br/>